The main treatment for womb cancer is surgery. Other treatments you might have include:

 You might have one or more of these treatments.

-Deciding which treatment you need
+Deciding what treatment you need

 - where your cancer is

-- how far it has grown or spread (the stage)
+- how big it is and whether it has spread (the stage)

 - the type of cancer

 - how abnormal the cells look under a microscope (the grade)